StakeLab-Hub/Ledger_Authz_CLI/README.md

 echo 'export GO111MODULE=on' >> $HOME/.bash_profile
 echo 'export PATH=$PATH:/usr/local/go/bin:$HOME/go/bin' >> $HOME/.bash_profile && . $HOME/.bash_profile
 ```
-*  Hm, obviously grab your Ledger device and open the Cosmos application
+*  Now, obviously grab your Ledger device and open the Cosmos application

 *Note that if you don't have one, you should buy one to start managing your assets in a secure way, juste [here](https://www.ledger.com)*